Supporting Cognitive Independence With Memorization

 Lectures

 I hate lectures.
 They are boring.
 To retain the information I learned in lectures in college, I often carried a recorder with me so I could listen to the lectures later and type the information word-for-word, stopping when I needed to process something I did not understand.
 It was ingrained in me to accept that I was to be a passive recipient of information and I often felt inadequate because I could not be that vessel into which a teacher dropped his or her wealth of knowledge.
-I was not a good parrot and realize now that my subconscious was screaming at me to not accept everything the teacher said as the absolute truth.
-I tried, though, and worked harder than most of my friends as a result.
+I was not a good parrot and realize now that my subconscious was screaming at me not to accept everything the teacher said as the absolute truth.
+I tried, though, and worked harder than most of my friends.

 Using the ‘Banking Education’ Tools as Step One